ONSdigital/ras-secure-message/API.md

 #### Example JSON Response
-Note V2 will have either uuids or 'GROUP' for the user ids, and a uuid for the survey id
+Note, the response will have either uuids or 'GROUP' for the user ids, and a uuid for the survey id
 ```json
 {
   "_links": {